dogethereum/dogethereum-agents/README.md

 ### Run syscoin
--  Start the syscoin node in testnet mode
+-  Start the syscoin node in mode
-> syscoind --testnet -datadir=DATADIR
+> syscoind -datadir=DATADIR
 - Mine 1 syscoin block to "wake up" the syscoin node in regtest mode
 - To verify it is working
-> syscoin-cli --testnet -datadir=DATADIR getblockchaininfo
+> syscoin-cli -datadir=DATADIR getblockchaininfo

 ### Java project setup